lasania32198/android_device_j1minilte/README.md

-Working on a device tree for Samsung J1 Mini Prime.
+device tree for Samsung J1 Mini Prime.

+still in development...